Summary: Discover fascinating and quirky things to do in San Antonio beyond the tourist traps around the Alamo

 A World Heritage Site

 The real reason for the ride, though, are the missions.
-These five missions are a world heritage site.
-As such, this trail is one of the best places to see how the friars exchanged farming and ranching techniques with the native people while spreading Spain’s influence throughout the new world under the guise of Christianity.
+This mission trail makes up a UNESCO World Heritage Site.
+As such, it’s one of the best places to see how the friars exchanged farming and ranching techniques with the native people while spreading Spain’s influence throughout the new world under the guise of Christianity.
 While built according to the usual layout, each mission visit felt unique.

 Mission San Juan Capistrano